 5 Reasons Women Don’t Say What They Mean – by Allison Vesterfelt

-I’ll say this again. .
+I’ll say this again.
+This is not just a woman issue.
 And it isn’t an excuse for women to be confusing and convoluted, but here are a couple of reasons why women, more than men, might feel more inclined to speak indirectly, or not at all.

-· .
+· Women are socialized to be less abrasive, less direct, and less confrontational than men.
 This plays itself out differently in different parts of the country and different parts of the world, but I think it serves a pretty distinct social purpose.
 Since women tend to be the nurturers and protectors of the family unit, it makes sense that a woman’s primary instinct would be to make and keep peace between family members and friends.
-This doesn’t explain the , or the necessarily, but it does explain a woman’s tendency to step carefully around difficult social situations rather than confront conflict head-on.
+This doesn’t explain the piano story, or the restaurant one necessarily, but it does explain a woman’s tendency to step carefully around difficult social situations rather than confront conflict head-on.

-· .
+· Women are integrated (men, read: complicated).
 When it comes to confronting conflict, I wonder if women sometimes don’t address issues directly because their feelings about a particular subject are too complicated to explain.
 When men address conflict it’s usually pretty simple.
 “Dude.
 That was dumb.
 Don’t do that again.”
 “Okay.”
 When women address conflict the conversation is far more integrative.
 I wonder if sometimes women don’t address the issue because they don’t know how to explain their more complicated feelings (or they simply don’t understand what they’re feeling).

-· .
-In the case of the , I wonder if women, sometimes, are testing men a little by playing coy.
-When I asked my friend to evaluate the restaurant story after the fact, she said that , he would just know.
+· Women want to be known.
+In the case of the restaurant story, I wonder if women, sometimes, are testing men a little by playing coy.
+When I asked my friend to evaluate the restaurant story after the fact, she said that she’s always dreamed that a man would know her so well that he wouldn’t have to ask what restaurant she loved, he would just know.
 This might be an insane expectation, but she is not the only woman in the world who feels this way.

-· .
-In the case of the , I keep thinking about how I wanted one of two things.
-I either wanted a) to prove that I could do it on my own or b) for a man to that he help me.
-In fact, as I was thinking about it this week I remembered a guy I used to date a guy who would that he carried my suitcase.
+· Women want to be pursued.
+In the case of the piano story, I keep thinking about how I wanted one of two things.
+I either wanted a) to prove that I could do it on my own or b) for a man to insist that he help me.
+In fact, as I was thinking about it this week I remembered a guy I used to date a guy who would insist that he carried my suitcase.
 It was a really stupid bit we did.
 It was the same every time.
 I would say, “no, no” at least two or three times before he would just come take it out of my hands.
 He would say, “I know you can carry it.
 But I can carry it easier.
 So let me.”
 I think there is a sense of safety for a woman when a man insists that he is going to take care of her.

 Okay, so again, I don’t write this as an excuse for women.
 On the contrary, I want to inspire women to be more direct, to know what they want and to say it.
 But I do think that paying attention to these dynamics can help men and women relate with one another.